freef/tictactoe/README.md

 - As a user i'd like to store records of my games online with my Account

 ## Potential Future Improvements
-- Implement the `watch` API call to allow for online multiplayer
+- Allow users to pulling up an unfinished game.
 - Allow a user to see a page with all of their past games
-- Allow users to save a game for later by pulling up an unfinished game.
+- Implement the `watch` API call to allow for online multiplayer